TheScientist/ttrss-pwa/README.md

 ## Build

-Run `ng build --aot false` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running end-to-end tests